 From surviving to thriving

 Growing your business isn’t easy.
-With each level of visibility you reach for, resistance, anxiety, overwhelm, and overall stuckness can pop up.
-When you add in historical trauma, stress, and abuse—marketing becomes even harder.
-Often it feels like there’s one foot on and break and one on the gas.
-Your business doesn’t get the traction you want.
+With each level of visibility you reach for, resistance and doubt can pop up.
+Do you have what it takes to do this is a daily question.
+It can feel like there’s one foot on the brake and one on the gas.

 I created campaigns and brands for companies such as Kimpton Hotels and Restaurants, Domaine Chandon, Jamba Juice, Disney, Coldwell Banker, Xerox, and many others.
 I received a silver ADDY award for my brand work and have helped clients land placements in publications such as The Wall Street Journal, Time, and the front cover of Wired Magazine.